Merubokkusu/Discord-S.C.U.M/readme.md

 ```python
 bot.getMessages(guildID) #returns type dict
 ```
-- \*note: wouldn't recommend running this on really active servers (~200 msgs per 15 seconds) because this command might never finish running.
+* \*note: wouldn't recommend running this on really active servers (~200 msgs per 15 seconds) because this command might never finish running.
-- time between each request defaults to 1 second, if you want to change this do `bot.getMessages(guildID,waitTime=0)` or whatever other number of seconds you want.
+* time between each request defaults to 1 second, if you want to change this do `bot.getMessages(guildID,waitTime=0)` or whatever other number of seconds you want.
-- if you set waitTime to 0 you will get rate limited (every 40 or so requests) and you'll have to wait about 40 seconds.
+* if you set waitTime to 0 you will get rate limited (every 40 or so requests) and you'll have to wait about 40 seconds.
-- input types for the search feature:
+* input types for the search feature:
-a. channelID,userID,mentionsUserID are lists of either ints or strings
+  * channelID,userID,mentionsUserID are lists of either ints or strings
-b. has and textSearch are lists of strings
+  * has and textSearch are lists of strings
-c. beforeDate and afterDate are ints
+  * beforeDate and afterDate are ints
-d. waitTime is an int or double
+  * waitTime is an int or double

 ##### on that note, the normal way to get messages (at most last 100 messages in a specific channel):
 ```python